Bojoko helps you learn to play baccarat. In this guide, we cover everything you need to know about this classic casino table game, including:

 Squeezing is a mix of ritual, superstition, wishful thinking and maximizing the excitement at the table.
 It doesn't actually change the result of the round, but adds more suspense and makes the game more entertaining.

 Sure, squeezing slows down the game, but the casino compensates for the lost time by higher table minimums.
-If the players are betting thousands of dollars per hand and having a good time, the casino can afford to wait a little to let the game unfold.
+If the players are betting thousands of pounds per hand and having a good time, the casino can afford to wait a little to let the game unfold.

 Many players who squeeze the cards start by folding the edge of the short side of the card and counting the "pips''.
 Then they rotate it 90 degrees, fold the edge and count the pips on the long side.
 This way, they heighten the suspense and delay the result of each hand.

 By looking at the long edge of the card, you get only some info of the value of the card:

 Since the cards get wrinkled or completely destroyed in the squeezing process, they cannot be reused.
 However, casinos collect the cards, mark each deck with the date, and store them for a long time before the cards are ultimately destroyed.
 In addition, all of this happens under video surveillance.
 This way, the casino has a record of fair play in case of complaints.

 At brick-and-mortar casinos, you play baccarat with casino chips instead of cash money.
 You can get chips at the cashier's cage or buy them at the table.

 Remember to lay your money on the table instead of handing it to the dealer directly.
 The dealer then counts out your money out loud and places your chips on the table.
 Now you're ready to play.